-- 1. Under the MANAGEMENT SYSTEMS, the score for 2022 was 54.65% compared to 48.21% in 2021.
+- 1. Under the MANAGEMENT SYSTEMS, the score for 2023 was 70.11% compared to 54.65% in 2022.
 Management provided the necessary support to the conduct of procurement in the Entities.
-Evidence gathered showed some improvement in the implementation of capacity development programmes for procurement officers and internal auditors to enable them to properly play their respective roles in the conduct of the procurement activities of Entities. - 2.
-The INFORMATION AND COMMUNICATION category recorded 60.56% in 2022 compared to 47.22% for 2021.
-There continued to be improvement in the engagement of the Service Providers to improve their responsiveness requirements of the Entities.
-Data gathered showed improvement in the use of the PPA Standard Tender Documents and Supplier Database on PPA website by the Entities.
-However, most Entities did not use GHANEPS and Internal Notice Boards for their procurement activities. - 3.
-The PROCUREMENT PROCESS, which sought information on the Entities' knowledge of the procurement cycle, recorded 76.67% in 2022 compared to 63.31% in 2021.
-All the indicators recorded an improvement in performance.
-Though the performance increased in 2022, some Entities did not post their procurement plans on the PPA website and did not also publish their Contract Award or inform unsuccessful tenderers of tendering outcomes.
-These shortcomings work against increasing the levels of transparency associated with the award of contracts. - 4.
-The CONTRACT MANAGEMENT category looked at Entities' ability to follow through the performance of the contracts they awarded.
-The overall score was 66.24% in 2022 compared to the 2021 score of 55.71%, indicating an overall improvement for the category.
-Though the Entities' performance improved in all the indicators under Contract Management, it was observed that the performance under the sub-categories of Supervision and Inventory Control and Disposal was low and needed to be worked at.
-Some Entities still had issues with records-keeping, especially as related to management of their Stores.
-There was also a decline in the supervision of projects.
+Evidence gathered also showed some improvement in the implementation of capacity development programmes for Procurement Officers and Internal Auditors to enable them to properly play their respective roles in the conduct of the procurement activities of Entities. - 2.
+The INFORMATION AND COMMUNICATION category recorded 70.17% in 2023 compared to 60.56% for 2022.
+There continued to be improvement in the engagement of service providers to improve their responsiveness requirements of the Entities.
+Data gathered showed improvement in the use of the PPA Standard Tender Documents by the Entities.
+A good number of Entities were also enrolled on the GHANEPS platform. - 3.
+The PROCUREMENT PROCESS which sought information on the Entities' knowledge of the procurement cycle recorded 81.89% in 2023 compared to 76.67% in 2022.
+All the indicators recorded improvements.
+Posting of notices of contracts awarded on the PPA website as well as informing the unsuccessful tenderers of the outcomes of the tender processes remains a challenge.
+The low score on Procurement

+Planning sub-category showed that some Entities do not post their Procurement Plans on the PPA website.
+These shortcomings work against increasing the levels of transparency associated with the award of contracts.

+4. The CONTRACT MANAGEMENT category looked at Entities' ability to follow through the performance of the contracts they awarded.
+The overall score was 74.47% in 2023 compared to the 2022 score of 66.24%, indicating an overall improvement for the category.
+The general improvement notwithstanding, the Entities still had issues with record keeping-especially as related to management of their Stores.